 If you’re interested in working part-time during college, you may want consider a work-study program.
 Federal Work-Study (FWS) programs let you earn money from a community service position or a job related to your field of study, with the funds going toward educational expenses.
 Work-study jobs usually require you to work 12-20 hours per week, and the pay starts at minimum wage with some positions earning higher amounts.

 To help determine your funding needs, consider using an online calculator to assess your situation.
-College is expensive, but understanding your options ahead of time can help you pay for your education.
+College is expensive but understanding the process for getting scholarships grants and loans can help you pay for your education.